-The typical monthly mortgage payment in the Seattle area rose by around 17% from August 2017 to August 2018, according to a recent industry report.
+The typical mortgage payment in the Seattle area rose by around 17% from August 2017 to August 2018, according to a recent industry report.
 So many home buyers today are being more cost-conscious when purchasing a home.
 Fortunately, there are some things borrowers can do to minimize their monthly payments.

 Seattle Mortgage Payments Rise 17% for ‘Typical’ Home

 According to a report published by Zillow earlier today, the monthly mortgage payments for a typical home in the U.S. were 15.4% higher in August 2018 than in August 2017.
 The median home value in the U.S. rose by 6.5% during that same 12-month period.
 That means mortgage payments have risen more than twice as fast as home values, on average.

 The figures above pertain to the nation as a whole.
 In the Seattle-Tacoma-Bellevue metro area, the monthly mortgage payment for a typical home increased by 17.1% from August 2017 to August 2018.
 The median home value for the Seattle-area real estate market rose by 8.2% during that same 12-month period.

 Of course, this should come as no surprise to those who are familiar with the local real estate market.
 Homeowners, home buyers, and real estate agents in the area are all too familiar with the steady rise in prices.

 The median home value in the city of Seattle was around $750,000, as of October 2018.
 That was an increase of around 7% from the same month a year earlier.
 Across the broader Seattle-Tacoma-Bellevue metro area, the median price was around $486,000 as of October — up by more than 8% over the previous year.